skobnx/ShadowverseEvolveCockatrice/README.md

 2. Open the Cockatrice program.
 If a prompt appears indicating that it will run Oracle, allow it to do so.

 3. Open this GitHub webpage that contains the Shadowverse Evolve plugin.
-Look for the "Shadowverse.xml" file in the list of files.
+Look for the "ShadowverseEvolveTCG.xml" file in the list of files.

-4. Right-click the "Shadowverse.xml" file and select "Save Link As...".
+4. Right-click the "ShadowverseEvolveTCG.xml" file and select "Save Link As...".
 Save the file to a location where you can easily access it later.

 5. In Cockatrice, navigate to "Card Database" and select "Manage Sets".
 From the dropdown menu, choose "Open custom sets folder".